- § 10201

 (4) Legislation to amend the entity’s governing statute or a related statute.

-(b) When the Committee has released an entity from full review or focused review, it may recall the entity to a public hearing before the Committee to consider making additional recommendations under subsection (a) of this section if either of the following circumstances apply:
+(b) When the Committee has released an entity from full review or focused review, it may recall the entity to a public hearing before the Committee to consider making additional recommendations under subsection (a) of this section if any of the following circumstances apply:

 (1) The entity has the ability to meet a certain condition or make a modification that the Committee recommends, but fails to do so.